Feed the People, Not the Trolls: Ending World Hunger Through Social Media

 - International Insider, a London based international organization, partnered with the UN World Food Program to donate 100 grains of rice for each Like, Retweet and Comment it received on its post “Fight Hunger Social Media Campaign.”
 This was enabled using the WFP Free Rice portal.

-- The Feeding America network of food banks launched the Hunger Action Month campaign to mobilize the public to take action on tackling hunger.
+- The Feeding America network of food banks launched the Hunger Action Month campaign to mobilize the public to take action on tackling world hunger.
 People participated by “turning orange” for hunger relief.
 This entails changing your Facebook or Twitter profiles to orange throughout the month.
 You could “donate” your status by sharing hunger statistics; pledge your support for hungry children online; and like, share and follow Feeding America and your local food bank on social media.

-So as an individual, can you replicate these efforts with social media and play a leading role in the fight against hunger?
+So as an individual, can you replicate these efforts with social media and play a leading role in the fight against world hunger?

 There is no particular way to go about this.
 However, some guidelines can help you make the needed impact.